webworker01/kmdocker/README.md

 This implementation is left purposefully abstracted, you will need to add arguments to run the correct chain you desire.

-Copy the `docker-compose.example.yml` to `docker-compose.yml` and modify the paths for the volumes to your host filesystem name or if you wish you could use docker volumes like:
+Edit the `docker-compose.yml` or create a `docker-compose.override.yml` and modify the paths for the volumes to your host filesystem name or if you wish you could use docker volumes like:

 ```
 services: